 World Rangers Conference is pictured here in a group during their visit to the repository.
 Credit: USFWS.

 Schools and Educators

-Teachers: consider a live videoconference with the Repository staff and your classroom through our NEW Distance Learning opportunities.
-We are now accepting reservations for 2017.
+Teachers, community groups, and organizaions with a wildlife, conservation, and education mission: consider a live videoconference with the Repository staff and your classroom through our Virtual Learning Studio.

 Explore the impact of wildlife trade on species around the world with a virtual tour and live videoconference from the National Wildlife Property Repository near Denver, Colorado!
 Your group will learn about the purpose of the Wildlife Repository and topics related to endangered species, wildlife conservation and trade, and careers through interactive and thought provoking discussion with Repository staff.